-Venice's celebration may be the biggest and best known, but it's far from being the only one worth a visit this carnival season.
+Venice's celebration may be the biggest and best known, but this is far from the only one worth a visit this carnival season.

 It started out in 1873 as a protest at the upper classes not having to pay taxes and has very much kept its political theme – expect to see papier mache caricatures of political figures atop the carnival floats.
+More information.

 This festival is ideal for visitors with a sweet tooth, as spectators are showered with chocolates and candy from the floats.
 There are plenty of shows, children's activities, and street festivals to enjoy.
 This one started as a celebration for the reconciliation of two warring local families back in 1347, making it Italy's oldest carnival.

 Sicily's best known carnival has its roots in an old tradition where locals would take to the streets to throw rotten eggs and fruit at each other.
 Not tempted?
 Don't worry, these days it's a much more respectable and beautiful affair, with ornately decorated floats, usually adorned with fancy flowers and lights.
 More information.

 Photo: Carnaval.com Studios/Flickr

 After something more exciting than your typical parade?
 Try Ivrea, where the highlight of the festivities is the annual orange fight – a rather messy way of commemorating the local people's struggle against Napoleonic troops (although it first started several centuries later.)

 Revellers on foot represent the townspeople while those on carts play the part of the troops, all throwing oranges at each other.
 More information.

 Putignano, Puglia: February 9, 16, 23, 25, 26